$40M sale: After 16 years, Lennox pub has new owners

 And now the hotel has new owners.

-The Campbells recently sold the Lennox Hotel for an "undisclosed sum" to the Fraser Short and Stu Laundy hospitality consortium, as part of an off-market sale.
+The Campbells recently sold the Lennox Hotel for an "undisclosed sum" to the Fraser Short and Stu Laundy hospitality consortium, as part of an off-market sale negotiated by Andrew Jolliffe, managing director at HTL Property.

 It is understood to have exchanged hands for around $40 million.

-According to The Hotel Conversation, the Campbells said they were "privileged to have owned such an iconic hotel".
+The Campbells said they were "privileged to have owned such an iconic hotel".

 "The decision to sell was not one that our families made lightly but we are excited about the opportunities this presents for our team and the community," they said in a statement.